merandagp/MMMTranscripts/TheHouse.md

 *Creaky door opens, slow piano music starts and continues*

 Me: I lived in that same house in Mechanicsville, 189 Hinchey Ave., from 1997 to 2020.
 That was my entire life until we moved.
-My Dad lived there for
+My Dad lived there from...

-Dad: 30
+Dad: ...from the early, no late 80s, say '89 till 2020.

-Me: and my mom
+Me: and my mom moved into Mechanicsville...

-Mom:
+Mom: ...in 1982, I left in 2020.
+So that was 38 years.

-Me: And the house saw many years before us, having been built probably in 1874.
+Me: And the house saw many years before us, having probably been built in 1874.
 There is a lot of life wrapped up in those four walls… or should I say there was.

 Mom: The home um was a two story um long and skinny because the lots were all 25 by hundred.